 In all this frenzy, let's not forget about the children!

-If back-school-season is stressful for the parents, imagine how the children must feel!
+If the back-school season is stressful for the parents, imagine how the children must feel!
 While their worries are different, their concerns are still valid.
-Children nowadays have a lot on their plates - the ever-growing amount of schoolwork, keeping up with the newest trends, avoiding bullies, fitting in with their peers, and fatigue caused by not sleeping enough, life is unfortunately stressful for kids.
+Children nowadays have a lot on their plates - the ever-growing amount of schoolwork, keeping up with the newest trends, avoiding bullies, fitting in with their peers, and fatigue caused by not sleeping enough, life is, unfortunately, stressful for kids.

-The American Psychological Association offers advice on helping your child deal with the pressure that comes with the end of summer.
+The sleep calculator can help you make it as painless as possible and ensure that your child wakes up refreshed.offers advice on helping your child deal with the pressure that comes with the end of summer.
 APA stresses the importance of communication on the parent-child front.
 Make sure you talk about your child's worries - they need to know that they can come to you with any trouble they face at school!
 It is also advised to practice the school routine in advance - try to get your child to start going to bed early as soon as August, so they have enough time to get used to waking up in time for school.
+The